icme/cme258/class/class4/class4.md

 **Programming Languages and Sparse Matrices**
 - MATLAB: Only supports CSC.
 - Python: Implements many sparse matrix formats.
-- Julia: Only supports CSC.
+- Julia: Base supports CSC.
+(You can find other formats in packages).

 Note that you can always implement your own formats as well!